 Stefan co-edits the ORDO Jahrbuch für die Ordnung von Wirtschaft und Gesellschaft as well as the Journal of Contextual Economics – Schmollers Jahrbuch.
 He has been member of the Mont Pèlerin Society since 2013 and has published on the Society’s history as seen from its founding generation.

-Franziska Meifort is a postdoctoral fellow at Carl von Ossietzky Universität Oldenburg, Germany.
+Franziska Meifort is a postdoctoral researcher at Carl von Ossietzky Universität Oldenburg, Germany.
 She studied History and English Philology in Hanover and Berlin.
 After stays abroad in the US and the UK she worked at the German Bundestag and in a Deutsche Forschungsgemeinschaft (DFG) research project at Freie Universität Berlin.
 At the Federal Archives in Koblenz she was responsible for sorting and arranging the Dahrendorf papers and created a finding aid for the record.

 Lars Peder Nordbakken is an economist with the liberal think tank Civita in Oslo, Norway, and a frequent writer and commentator on a range of political and economic policy issues.
 Nordbakken is also actively engaged with the history of economic and political ideas and with the continuing task of interpreting and renewing liberalism in response to a changing world.